is-void/is-void/README.md

 [Read it here!](https://jmp.sh/bWQhHEdY)

-See more by looking at my public repositories!
+See more projects by looking at my public repositories!

 <!--
 **is-void/is-void** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.